 Amazing 10 Big Five Facts About The Big Five Animals in Tanzania, the term “Big Five” originally referred to the difficulty in hunting the Lion, Leopard, Rhino, elephant, and African buffalo.
 These five large African mammal species were known to be dangerous and it was considered a feat by trophy hunters to bring them home.

-Zanzibar Island The Zanzibar archipelago consists of more than 50 islands, ranging from tiny outcrops to the larger, more populated islands of Zanzibar, which are more properly called Unguja and Pemba.
+The Zanzibar archipelago consists of more than 50 islands, ranging from tiny outcrops to the larger, more populated islands of Zanzibar, which are more properly called Unguja and Pemba.
 The beaches are often stunning, with powdery white sand shaded by palm trees.
-The sea is shallow, but venture further out into the sparkling,
+The sea is shallow, but venture further out into the sparkling, turquoise water,

-Serengeti National Park Facts 1.
+Serengeti National Park Facts1.
 The Serengeti is one of the oldest and most scientifically significant ecosystems on the planet.
-Its weather patterns, fauna, and flora are believed to have changed very little over a million years, giving the area has a prehistoric feel, being one of the most popular Serengeti National Park Fact 2.
-The greater Serengeti ecosystem includes Serengeti National Park proper; Ngorongoro Conservation Area; Maswa Game Reserve; Loliondo, Grumeti, and Ikorongo Game Controlled Areas; and the Masai Mara National Reserve in Kenya.
-3. The name, Serengeti, is derived from the Maasai word siringit, meaning “endless plains.”
-An accurate description considering the whole ecosystem stretches over 12,000 square miles (30,000 square kilometers)!
-4. The Serengeti is home to the world’s largest movement of animals, often called the “Great Migration.”
+Its weather patterns, fauna, and flora are believed to have changed very little over a million years, giving thearea has a prehistoric feel, being one of the most popular Serengeti National Park Fact2.
+The greater Serengeti ecosystem includes Serengeti National Park proper; Ngorongoro Conservation Area; Maswa Game Reserve; Loliondo, Grumeti, and Ikorongo Game Controlled Areas; and the Masai Mara National Reserve in Kenya.3.
+The name, Serengeti, is derived from the Maasai word siringit, meaning “endless plains.”
+An accurate description considering the whole ecosystem stretches over 12,000 square miles (30,000 square kilometers)!4.
+The Serengeti is home to the world’s largest movement of animals, often called the “Great Migration.”
 More than 1.7 million wildebeest, 500,000 zebra, and 200,000 antelope make their way from the Ndutu region of the southern Serengeti northward through the whole length of the “endless plains” to Kenya’s Masai Mara (a total of 500 mi / 800 km).
 This cyclical migration begins in March (after the annual birthing of the calves at Ndutu in February) and ends with their return in January, following the annual cycle of rains and fresh grasses.
-During this time around 250,000 wildebeest alone died from thirst, hunger, exhaustion, and predation.
-5. The Great Migration of the Serengeti was selected in 2013 as one of the Seven Natural Wonders of Africa.
+During this time around 250,000 wildebeest alone died from thirst, hunger, exhaustion, and predation.5.
+The Great Migration of the Serengeti was selected in 2013 as one of the Seven Natural Wonders of Africa.
 The others are the Red Sea reef system, Mount Kilimanjaro, Sahara Desert, Ngorongoro Crater, Nile River, and Okavango Delta.
-(Notice that three of the seven are in Tanzania.)
-6. The Maasai tribe had been grazing their cattle in the Serengeti plains for around 200 years when the first European explorers arrived.
-German geographer Dr. Oscar Baumann entered the area in
+(Notice that three of the seven are in Tanzania.)6.
+The Maasai tribe had been grazing their cattle in the Serengeti plains for around 200 years when the first European explorers arrived.
+German geographer Dr. Oscar Baumann entered the area in 1892.
+The first Brit to see the Serengeti, Stewart Edward White, recorded his explorations in 1913.
+The

 Serengeti National Park Facts 1.
 The Serengeti is one of the oldest and most scientifically significant ecosystems on the planet.
-Its weather patterns, fauna, and flora are believed to have changed very little over a million years, giving the area has a prehistoric feel, being one of the most popular Serengeti National Park Fact 2.
+Its weather patterns, fauna, and flora are believed to have changed very little over a million years, giving thearea has a prehistoric feel, being one of the most popular Serengeti National Park Fact 2.
+The greater Serengeti

 Tanzanite Museum Tanzanite stones are graded using the Tanzanite Quality Scale, an internationally recognized system that accurately describes a stone’s color and quality.
 This aids in assuring you of the worth and authenticity of your Tanzanite.
 Similar to diamonds, Tanzanite is graded according to the 4 C’s: Color, Clarity, Cut, and Carat weight.
 The higher the combination of these Tanzanite properties, the rarer and more valuable the stone.
 Whether the gem is being offered to consumers at a traditional jewelry store counter, an internet shopping site, or on a television broadcast, the journey always involves a great deal of effort.
 Countless hours of labor are required for a gem to reach customers from the mine.
 The Great Place to Visit in Arusha!
 Visiting The Tanzanite Experience Museum gives you a chance to delve deep into history and enjoy one of the main attractions in Arusha.
 It is an exciting journey that leads you right into the heart of this precious gemstone.
 Through a guided tour, visitors understand why Tanzanite is not only so rare and sought after, the complexities involved with its mining, the skills involved in cutting and polishing as well as enjoy the stories and myths surrounding the gemstone.
 Gem Story The Blue gemstone origins The world’s only source of this alluring stone is located on one very small patch of land at the foothills of Mount Kilimanjaro.
 Tanzania, a country rich in folklore, boasts an ancient story in which the local Maasai saw a bolt of lightning come down from the sky and strike the ground turning all the rocks to a shimmering blue – Tanzanite.
 Mining Process A Journey Inside Mererani Tanzanite is commercially mined in only one small area in the Mererani (or Merelani) Hills in Northern Tanzania, at the foothills of Mt Kilimanjaro.